krissemmy/krissemmy/README.md

 💬 Ask me about: Running full nodes, building data pipelines, cloud infra automation, or monitoring stacks.
 📫 Reach out: krissemmy17@gmail.com
 😄 Pronouns: He/Him
-⚡ Fun fact: I love music, collect recipes to cook new dishes, and do my best work in calm environments.
+⚡ Fun fact: I love music, collect recipes to cook new dishes, and do my best work in with music and snacks to go.

 ---